 Most of our trees are supplied in temporary pots, some are supplied bare-root.
-We only supply young trees and these are specified by height as supplied, not girth.
+We only supply young trees and these are specified by approximate height as supplied, not girth.

 This is the most common form of tree we supply, producing an attractively-shaped mature tree suitable for most garden and landscaping situations.

-A half-standard tree will have a clear stem of approximately 90cm before the branches start, which is a pleasing form for most trees.
+As suplied a half-standard tree will have a clear stem of approximately 90cm before the branches start, which is a pleasing form for most trees.
 The height as supplied will vary greatly dependent on the species, but for most will be around 150cm.
 Our half-standard trees are usually between 2 years - 5 years old as supplied, depending on the species.

 Some trees are naturally dwarfing and therefore not likely to achieve the proportions of a half-standard.
 We offer these as 2-year old trees.

 A top-worked tree is one that has been grafted high up on a stem of the same or a related species, and this creates an effect which is particularly suitable for species with a naturally weeping habit.
 The graft height is usually in the range 80cm - 120cm depending on the species.

 Some smaller species are naturally suitable for growing in patio containers.